modalpdx/MintTinPS_882/README.md

 still allowing enough room for up to three AA batteries in an open holder and a mini-toggle to switch the power supply on/off.

+[*Note: There are current limitations with this design that drove me to design a more powerful board: the MintTinPS_604 which uses a MAX604 regulator instead of a MAX882 regulator.
+I recommend you skip this board and go with that one instead.
+I'll leave these files here because why not...*]

 This version of the mint tin power supply uses a [**Maxim MAX882 linear voltage regulator**](http://www.maximintegrated.com/en/products/power/linear-regulators/MAX882.html "MAX882 Info"), which gives us the following output voltage options:

 * Default voltage: 3.3V